There’s no question that hypothyroidism is a complex disease but does it deserve the designation of chronic disease?

 You should ALWAYS evaluate this problem and separate it from the problem of using the right type and dose of thyroid medication.

 Because your innate thyroid function influences how much thyroid hormone you can potentially make.

-Because of this, it's very important for you to put effort and energy into assessing if there is anything which is potentially reversible which is negatively influencing thyroid function in your body.
+Because of this, it’s very important for you to put effort and energy into assessing if there is anything that is potentially reversible which is negatively influencing thyroid function in your body.

 If there is, then you can easily address that problem and potentially improve thyroid function.

-This is also one of the ways that some people find a complete "cure" to their thyroid problem.
+This is also one of the ways that some people find a complete cure for their thyroid problem.